George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 Ted Banks discusses the case brought by the FTC against Wyndham Hotels for failing to protect credit card information, and its implication for corporate compliance programs.
 The article appeared in the December 10, 2013 edition of Law Technology News.
 Click here to read it in full.

-Ted Banks will be interviewed about developments in the food industry on the Internet radio program "Money for Lunch" which will be available on Nov.
-14, 2013 at www.moneyforlunch.com.
+Ted Banks was interviewed in November 2013 about developments in the food industry on the Internet radio program, "Money for Lunch", which is available at www.moneyforlunch.com.

-Sarah Marmor Heads Panel on Social Media Law at NAMWOLF’s Minneapolis Regional Conference
+Sarah Marmor Leads Panel on Social Media Law at NAMWOLF’s Minneapolis Regional Conference

-Banks Speaker at 2013 SCCE Compliance & Ethics Institute
+Ted Banks Speaks at 2013 SCCE Compliance & Ethics Institute

-Scharf Speaker at "30 Women Blackstones" CLE Event
+Stephanie Scharf Speaks at ISBA "30 Women Blackstones" CLE Event

 Stephanie Scharf was a featured speaker at the “30 Women Blackstones” seminar held on August 22, 2013 in Chicago and hosted by Illinois State Bar Association President Paula Hudson Holderman.
 Ms. Scharf spoke about the advancement of women in law practice including research from NAWL Foundation studies and personal perspectives on the challenges and successes of a law practice in today’s environment.
 The other panelists and seminar hosts (pictured here from left to right) included Deane Brown, Immediate Past President of the WBAI; Hon.
 Anne Burke, Illinois Supreme Court; Hon.
 Virginia Kendall, U.S. District Court for the Northern District of Illinois; Hon.
 Rita Garmin, Illinois Supreme Court; Winston & Strawn Partner Julie Bauer; Ms. Holderman; Hon.
 Ann Williams, U.S. Court of Appeals for the Seventh Circuit; Dean Nina Appel, Dean Emerita, Loyola University School of Law; Schiff Hardin & Waite Partner Patricia Brown Holmes; Hon.
 Diane Wood, Chief Judge, U.S. Court of Appeals for the Seventh Circuit; and Scharf Banks Marmor Partner Stephanie Scharf.